 1. Configure a new project in Magix

-Magix will then display the new project with the Project, Media Pool, Project monitor and other windows:
+Create a new project called “SampleClip” in MAGIX Video Pro X. Click the Create project button and Magix will display a new project with the Project, Media Pool, Program monitor and other windows:

 2. Add the sample clip file to the project

-Navigate to the Import tab in Media Pool window and select SampleClip.mpg on disk to import it into the project:
+Navigate to the Import tab in Media Pool window and select SampleClip.mp4 on disk to import it into the project:

 3. Add the sample clip to the timeline

-Select the sample clip in the Project media window and drag-n-drop the clip into Timeline:
+Select the sample clip in the Media Pool window and drag-n-drop the clip to the timeline in Project window:

 Magix may warn that the current movie and the imported file have different resolutions.
 If you want to align the movie and video movie settings to the file you wish to import, please click on Adjust.